What are chatflow triggering events?

 Triggering events are specific conditions or actions that initiate a Chatflow, allowing for targeted and timely interactions with customers based on their behavior or requests.

-1. New Conversation Started: This trigger activates a Chatflow when a new conversation begins.
-It's ideal for engaging customers right from their initial contact.
+This trigger activates a Chatflow when a new conversation begins.
+It’s ideal for engaging customers right from their initial contact.

-2. Recognized Intent (⚠️ Requires a Chatflow with AI Assistant enabled): This trigger activates a Chatflow when the AI Assistant recognizes a specific intent from the customer's query.
+This trigger activates a Chatflow when the AI Assistant recognizes a specific intent from the customer’s query.
 Intents are predefined patterns that match certain customer requests or questions.

-• Use Case: When customers ask about specific services, such as scheduling a demo or requesting a refund, this trigger ensures they are directed to the appropriate Chatflow.
+Use Case: When customers ask about specific services, such as scheduling a demo or requesting a refund, this trigger ensures they are directed to the appropriate Chatflow.

 Setting Up Triggering Events

-1. Defining the Event Condition
+Defining The Event Condition

-• Specify the Audience: Define which group of customers the trigger applies to.
+Define which group of customers the trigger applies to.
 This can be segmented by criteria such as subscription status, user type, or specific lists.

-2. Configuring the Chatflow
+Configuring The Chatflow

 • Recognized Intent Trigger: Define the intents that should trigger the Chatflow.
 Provide examples of phrases or questions that represent each intent to help the AI recognize them accurately.